 TEP is also facilitating efforts like the Tillamook County Partnership for Invasive Species Management, the Nehalem Conservation Action Plan, and the East Beaver Creek Watershed Restoration that bring together many of our partners.

-Over the next two years, TEP will be reviewing and updating its CCMP to reflect the work that has been completed, actions that are still in progress, and emerging issues.
-This will be an opportunity for TEP's partners and the community to celebrate the many successes in the watersheds and re-engage in the efforts that will be necessary over the next ten years to move towards healthy bays and watersheds.
+TEP is currently reviewing and updating its CCMP to reflect the work that has been completed, actions that are still in progress, and emerging issues.
+This process includes the opportunity for TEP's partners and the community to celebrate the many successes in the watersheds and re-engage in the efforts that will be necessary over the next ten years to move towards healthy bays and watersheds.

 After the TBNEP's establishment in 1994, the Management Conference convened to establish a process that merged scientific research and public input to develop a scientifically-defensible, community-supported resource management plan for the basin.
 This research and planning phase lasted over four years and resulted in the development of the Comprehensive Conservation and Management Plan (CCMP).
 The CCMP establishes partner commitments and coordinates resource allocation for implementation of 63 actions targeted at four priority problems affecting Tillamook Bay and its watershed: water quality, habitat loss and simplification, erosion and sedimentation, and flooding.